 Natixis dividend for the year 2017

-Natixis Combined Shareholders' Meeting to be held on May 23, 2018 will be requested to vote the payment of a cash dividend of €0.37 for the financial year 2017.
+Natixis Combined Shareholders' Meeting was held on May 23, 2018 and approved the payment of a cash dividend of €0.37 for the financial year 2017.

 Net dividend per share and payout ratio